mozilla/uniffi-rs/docs/manual/src/tutorial/foreign_language_bindings.md

 # Foreign-language bindings

+By now you have setup your crate and `cargo build` has successfully created your library.

-As stated in the [Overview](../Overview.md), this library and tutorial does not cover *how* to ship a Rust library on mobile, but how to generate bindings for it, so this section will only cover that.
+As stated in the [Overview](../Overview.md), UniFFI does not help shipping a Rust library on mobile, only how to generate bindings for it.

 ## Creating the bindgen binary